-Hong Kong police arrest 29 after clashes as protesters regroup in the rain
+Hong Kong protesters regroup in the rain after Saturday's clashes

 Ho, who has deep ties to China, is expected to cement Beijing’s control over the “special administrative region”, the same status given to Hong Kong, and distance it from the unrest there.

-Additional reporting by James Pomfret; Writing by Farah Master and Nick Macfie
+Additional reporting by Anne Marie Roantree, Farah Master and Twinnie Siu; Writing by Farah Master and Nick Macfie; Editing by Paul Tait